bigbadcyborg/bigbadcyborg/README.md

 ## About Me

 I'm a Computer Science student with a minor in Philosophy, passionate about building innovative software solutions and exploring cybersecurity.
-Currently based in Austin, Texas, I combine strong technical skills with creative problem-solving abilities.
+Currently based in Austin, Texas, I combine strong technical skills with critical thinking to solve complex problems.

 **Current Focus:**
 - Completing B.S. in Computer Science (Minor in Philosophy)